-Over the next 12-18 months, we expect KBN's profitability to be lower than the levels posted in 2019 and 2018 because of lower lending margins following cumulative cuts by 150 basis points in Norges Bank's reference rate to a historic low of 0%.
-Further, KBN's green loans that are financed from the proceeds of green bond issuances are offered to borrowers at a discount of 10 basis points, which could put some pressure on its margins going forward.
-Outstanding green loans amounted to 6% of gross loans as of March 2020 and the institution expects this share to increase going forward.
+Over the next 12-18 months, we expect KBN's profitability to be broadly in line with the levels posted in 2019 and 2018 with lending margins retuning to normal levels.
+However, there will be some negative pressure from lower returns on its liquidity portfolio following cumulative cuts by 150 basis points in Norges Bank's reference rate to a historic low of 0%.
+Further, KBN's green loans that are financed from the proceeds of green bond issuances are offered to borrowers at a discount of 10 basis points, which could put some pressure on its margins.
+Outstanding green loans amounted to 8% of gross loans as of September 2020, and the institution expects this share to increase.

 KBN's financial flexibility is helped by strong operating efficiency.
-Operating expenses have been maintained at a low 0.06% of total assets in 2019 and 0.05% in Q1 2020 (see Exhibit 6).
-KBN's low costs are consistent with its peers and we think that expenses will remain low because of KBN's unchanged business model and efficient distribution.
+Operating expenses were maintained at a low 0.06% of total assets in 2019 and 0.05% in Q3 2020 (see Exhibit 6).
+KBN's low costs are consistent with its peers, and we think that expenses will remain low because of KBN's unchanged business model and efficient distribution.
 Higher expenses in recent quarters were associated with IT development costs and increased hiring-in of staff for the compliance function.